macvfx/p5ArchiveCheck/README.md

 - FIXED in 2.4 -- Adding a new server would not show up until you left that section.
 Thanks to David Fox!
 - CHANGED in 2.4 -- Text file of un-archived items or the csv of archived files no longer auto-open.
 Also thanks David.
 - CHANGED in 2.4 -- minimum macOS is now 14.6 (this was required by a swift change to fix the server add bug)

+## Known Issues
+- KNOWN ISSUE -- UI window size needs to be manually re-sized occassionally depending on output files in the list
-- KNOWN ISSUES -- FIXED in 2.6 (Issue only for 2.5 and below) -- Only checks files in the Default Archive index.
+- KNOWN ISSUE -- *FIXED* in 2.6 (Issue only for 2.5 and below) -- Only checks files in the Default Archive index.

 # P5 Archive Checker (app)